talumbau/talumbau.github.io/_posts/2015-09-04-postgres-how-to-really-really-use-tablespaces.md

 CREATE TABLE IF NOT EXISTS data_all (PRIMARY KEY (id) USING INDEX TABLESPACE extraspace, LIKE some_data INCLUDING CONSTRAINTS INCLUDING DEFAULTS) TABLESPACE extraspace;
 </code>

+And any subsequent indices must use the new tablespace.
+If you create a new table inheriting the properties of an existing table, DON'T inherit the indices on the table because they will stored in $PGDATA.
+Manually create them:

 <code>
 CREATE INDEX an_index ON data_all USING btree (col1, col2) TABLESPACE extraspace;
 </code>